Microsoft’s new Dynamics 365 services apply AI to finance and project operations

-Dynamics 365, Microsoft’s line of enterprise resource planning and customer relationship management apps, is gaining enhancements intended to aid enterprises in “transforming” their operations.
-A Dynamics Customer 365 Insights update will bring connectors designed to enrich customer profiles and enable insights with Azure Synapse Analytics, Microsoft’s cloud analytics service.
+Dynamics 365, Microsoft’s line of enterprise resource planning and customer relationship management apps, is gaining enhancements to aid enterprises in “transforming” their operations.
+A Dynamics Customer 365 Insights update will bring connectors to enrich customer profiles and enable insights with Azure Synapse Analytics, Microsoft’s cloud analytics service.
 Both Dynamics 365 Sales and Dynamics 365 Sales Insights will get predictive forecasting capabilities and an engagement center for sales reps.
 And two new services — Dynamics 365 Finance Insights and Dynamics 365 Project Operations — promise to automate repetitive and time-consuming project development tasks.

-Excepting Finance Insights and Project Operations, which will be released at later dates, the features are part of the Dynamics 365 and Microsoft Power Platform 2020 Wave 1 release.
-It’s scheduled to become available between April and September 2020.
+Excepting Finance Insights and Project Operations, which will be released at later dates, the features are part of the Dynamics 365 and Microsoft Power Platform 2020 Wave 1 release, scheduled to become available between April and September 2020.

 “Joining more than 400 new and updated features in … 2020, these new capabilities expand a fast-growing set of applications powered by AI-driven insights, as well as further propel[ling] our vision to empower every organization to unify data across the business and then use it to power personalized customer experiences and processes,” wrote Microsoft president of business apps James Phillips in a blog post.
 “We look forward to sharing more updates and customer stories in the weeks and months ahead.”